 CHSU Simulation Center

-Thank you for your interest in our Standardized Patient program in the College of Osteopathic Medicine Simulation Center at California Health Sciences University (CHSU).
+Thank you for your interest in our Standardized Patient/Participant program in the College of Osteopathic Medicine Simulation Center at California Health Sciences University (CHSU).

 Standardized Patients/Participants (SPs) are individuals who can help provide direct, hands-on patient care experiences.
 Drawing from their diverse backgrounds and skills, SPs enjoy a flexible work schedule and contribute to the development of health care professionals.